Kiwi fans in shock as death of Prodigy frontman Keith Flint sinks in

 The band posted on their website that Flint had taken his own life and asked for privacy.

-The news has sent shockwaves around the country with fans, many of whom got to see Flint on stage at Vector Arena last month.
+The news has sent shockwaves around the country with fans, many of whom got to see Flint on stage at The Trusts Arena in Henderson last month.

 Carl Bergerson went to the February 5 Auckland gig on a whim after not hearing the band's music in about 15 years.